Skip to content

 Like ‘Shadow of a Gunman’, the second of his trilogy is set in Dublin tenements during the Irish Civil War.

 Sean O’Casey’s ‘Juno and the Paycock’ follows the Boyle family.
-Jack Boyle is the self-centered husband who spends his time drinking with his friend Joxer, rather than finding a job.
-Juno is the hardworking wife who looks after her son Johnny, who lost his arm in the Easter Rising, and daughter Mary who is a young vain idealist on strike.
+Jack Boyle is a self-centred husband who spends his time drinking with his friend Joxer rather than finding a job.
+Juno is the hardworking wife who looks after her son Johnny, who lost his arm in the Easter Rising, and daughter Mary, a young, vain idealist on strike.

 The family learns from Charlie Bentham (Mary’s fiance) that they will inherit money from a relative of Boyles.
-The family celebrates and Boyle starts buying lots of luxuries such as furniture, a gramophone, and a suit, all on credit.
-The celebrations are put on hold when a neighbours son is murdered.
+The family celebrates, and Boyle buys many luxuries, such as furniture, a gramophone, and a suit, all on credit.
+The celebrations are put on hold when a neighbour’s son is murdered.
 The tragedies continue when the Boyle family learns that Bentham, who made the will, did so in such a way that the legacy is now worthless.
-Coincidentally Bentham breaks his engagement with Mary and runs away to England.
+Coincidentally, Bentham breaks his engagement with Mary and runs away to England.

 Following this disaster, more unfortunate events follow.
-Firstly, Mary discovers that she is pregnant, then furniture men arrive to take everything back that was bought and left unpaid for, and finally two soldiers arrive to take Johnny away, as he leaked the information which leads to the death of the neighbours son, and Johnny is then murdered as punishment.
+Firstly, Mary discovers that she is pregnant.
+Furniture men arrive to take everything back that was bought and left unpaid for, and finally, two soldiers arrive to take Johnny away; he leaks the information, which leads to the death of the neighbour’s son, and Johnny is then murdered as punishment.

-In the end, Juno decides that the best course of action is to move into her sister’s house with Mary to raise the baby, leaving Boyle by himself.
-The play closes on Boyle and Joxer drunk, instead of facing their many problems.
+In the end, Juno decides that the best course of action is to move into her sister’s house with Mary to raise the baby, leaving Boyle alone.
+The play closes with Boyle and Joxer drunk instead of facing their many problems.

 Juno and the Paycock Quotes: